MrBIOSs/cryptoviewer/README.md

 # cryptoviewer
-application for viewing the current price of crypto
+Application for viewing the current price of crypto.
+Training project.